 Don’t get caught by the lame marketing strategies from hosting companies pretending to offer “WooCommerce Hosting.”
 The truth is, most of these web hosts provide regular web hosting.
 That doesn’t mean it’s terrible hosting, but it means that they might not have WooCommerce experts to help you out.

 A Content Delivery Network, also known as a CDN, distributes your website content from multiple servers around the globe.
-This distribution allows your visitors to access your website (or parts of your website) from a server located near them.
+This distribution allows your visitors to access your website (or parts of your site) from a server located near them.

 The Two Types of CDN Services